-<select> drop-down menu was all the rage.
-Now, its all about the “three line” toggle menu, drawer-style nav and animated side panels (Facebook-a-like).
-Hope these resources help you:
+<select> drop-down menu, now, its all about the “three line” (or hamburger menu), toggle menu, drawer-style navs and animated side panels.

 15 Responsive Navigation jQuery Plugins →